05netcon/ros7_bgp_zabbix/README.md

 options:
   -h, --help    show this help message and exit
-  -p , --peer   peer name (onle if in status mode)
+  -p , --peer   peer name (only if in status mode)
   ```

 ### Data format returned when `discover` parameter is passed